erictallen3/Python/README.md

 # Python
-Drought monitoring of grasslands in Cimarron County, Oklahoma
+Drought monitoring of grasslands in Cimarron County, Oklahoma using the Standardized Precipitation Index and NLCD grassaland data.